jurifauser1395/mortgage-repayment-calculator-js/README.md

-# task4-linear-regression-js
+# task4-mortgage-repayment-js
-JavaScript integration of linear regression
+JavaScript's integration of  mortgage repayment

 ## purpose for this repository
-This repository will be implementing an algorithm for linear regression
+This repository will be implementing an algorithm for mortgage repayment